mlde-ecai-2025/mlde-ecai-2025.github.io/call-for-papers.md

 ## Highlight
 - **Full-Length Papers will be published collectively in a volume by the [Proceedings of Machine Learning Research (PMLR)](http://proceedings.mlr.press/).** This collaboration aims to enhance accessibility to emerging topics and expand the field's network.
 Authors can opt-in or opt-out.
-- **Review Transfer Option** for papers that are not accepted for the main track and related to the workshop's topics can be submitted to our workshop.
-Please use this [form](https://www.overleaf.com/read/rsnntgwcjnpg#8d4bcc) when submitting your paper.
+- **Review Transfer Option** for papers that are not accepted for the ECAI main track and related to the workshop's topics can be submitted to our workshop.
+Contact [MLDEWorkshopECAI25@hsu-hh.de](mailto:MLDEWorkshopECAI25@hsu-hh.de) in case you want this option.
+Please use this [format](https://www.overleaf.com/read/rsnntgwcjnpg#8d4bcc) when submitting your paper.
 Please make sure to meet our submission guidelines.

 ## Topics of Interest